suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 In this lab, you will perform:

-- Create a *Language* resource
+- Task 1: Create a *Language* resource
-- Configure your resource in Azure AI Language Studio
+- Task 2: Configure your resource in Azure AI Language Studio
-- Analyze reviews in Language Studio
+- Task 3: Analyze reviews in Language Studio

 ## Estimated timing: 30 minutes